LibrIT/passhport/docs/installation-and-configuration.rst

   +----[SHA256]-----+
   passhport@debian9:~$

 This will be the key that’ll be use by PaSSHport to connect to your hosts.
-You can also generate a ECDSA key if you wish:
+You can also generate a ECDSA key if you wish :

 .. code-block:: none

   passhport@debian9:~$ /usr/bin/ssh-keygen -t ecdsa -b 521 -N "" -f "/home/passhport/.ssh/id_ecdsa"

-Again as root, let’s make the directory that’ll contains the database (because we use SQLite for this tutorial):
+Again as root, let’s make the directory that’ll contains the database (because we use SQLite for this tutorial) :

 .. code-block:: none